CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia.md

 # Predefined function.
 @time sum(rand(0:1, 20000))

-# For no so small amount of work:
+# For a not so small amount of work:
 n = 200000000;
 @time @parallel (+) for i = 1:n
     Int(rand(Bool))